just1ce415/convnet_classifier/README.md

 ## Create a new model

-I'll use a Genshin Impact characters dataset (https://www.kaggle.com/datasets/just1ce5/genshin-impact-characters-dataset).
+We will use a Genshin Impact characters dataset (https://www.kaggle.com/datasets/just1ce5/genshin-impact-characters-dataset).
 While creating an instance, it's recommended to give labels in the appropriate (usually, alphabetical) order as a parameter.
 ```python
 >>> manager = ModelManager(labels=['Albedo', 'Ayaka', 'Hu Tao', 'Kokomi', 'Neither'])
 >>> manager = create_residual_model()